AgustinSilvio/Reaseguros/README.md

 # Introduction

-This repository contains a visualization and contract quotation project using Python and Jupyter Notebook.
-The main objective is to organize the risks that accumulate, be able to price facultative reinsurance contracts, graphically see the responsibility of each participant, and settle claims based on each one's participation.
+This repository presents a Python-based project focused on the visualization and pricing of facultative reinsurance contracts.
+Its primary goal is to help organize and analyze the accumulation of risks, accurately price reinsurance agreements, and clearly illustrate the distribution of responsibilities among participants.
+Additionally, it provides tools to simulate and settle claims based on each party’s share of liability.

+Through a combination of data structures, pricing models, and visualizations, this project aims to support actuaries, underwriters, and analysts in understanding the financial dynamics of facultative reinsurance.

 ## Requirements